pandas-dev/pandas/doc/source/user_guide/10min.rst

 {{ header }}

 ********************
-10 minutes to pandas
+10 minutes quick cheat-guide to pandas
 ********************

-This is a short introduction to pandas, geared mainly for new users.
+This is a quick overview of pandas, aimed mostly towards newcomers.
-You can see more complex recipes in the :ref:`Cookbook<cookbook>`.
+More complicated recipes can be found in the :ref:`Cookbook<cookbook>`.

 Customarily, we import as follows: